Georgia Deer Season 2023 [All You Need To Know!]

 • Harvested deer should be field dressed (gutted and cleaned) where it was killed.

-• After capturing a deer, the hunter must report it via the Go Outdoors GA app, online at GoOutdoorsGeorgia.com, or by contacting the designated phone number.
+• After capturing, the hunter must report it via the Go Outdoors GA app, online at GoOutdoorsGeorgia.com, or by contacting the designated phone number.

 • Those without smartphones may check in within 24 hours via phone or online and write down their confirmation number to include with their harvest report.

-• Label the deer with your name, the date, the county of harvest, the sex of the deer, and the check-in confirmation number if you want to give it to someone else.
+• Label the deer with your name, the date, the county of harvest, the sex, and the check-in confirmation number if you want to give it to someone else.
 Use this tag as evidence that you legally harvested a deer and sent in the necessary paperwork.

 In the event of a violation of Georgia’s hunting restrictions, out-of-state hunters from other WVC member states may face the same penalties as Georgians.